G1ANT-Robot/G1ANT.Addon.Core/G1ANT.Addon.Core/Triggers/DESCRIPTION.md

 8. Click the field next to the `Value` entry and type the key value.
 9. Repeat steps 6-8 to add more arguments.

-Another way of defining a trigger is to paste some XML code between `<Triggers>` … `</Triggers>` tags in G1ANT.Robot.config file (it’s location is provided in the *File name:* drop down list at the top of Settings window).
+Another way of defining a trigger is to paste some XML code between `<Triggers>` … `</Triggers>` tags in G1ANT.Robot.config file (its location is provided in the *File name:* drop down list at the top of Settings window).
 Here’s a sample code:

 ```G1ANT
 <Trigger Class="FileTrigger" Name="test" TaskName="C:\Users\Robot\Documents\G1ANT.Robot\test.robot">